 Collecting compensation is a time-consuming process, as is apparent from the large proportion (48%) of outstanding cases, which are, logically, mainly cases from the most recent years.
 For example, 31% of the 13 orders imposed in 2007 and 86% of the 14 orders made in 2011 were still outstanding at the beginning of June 2012.
 However, the fact that an order is still outstanding does not mean that nothing has been paid.
 The court may, for example, decide that compensation can be paid in instalments, or the CJIB can, in certain cases, agree to a payment schedule (under strict conditions).
 When a case has been disposed of, it has usually been by means of payment in full.
 Furthermore, six cases in the last five years have been disposed of (for the CJIB) with an order for detention as a substitute penalty.
-In those cases, the offender had not paid the compensation in full and (by order of the public prosecutor) the period of detention does not replace the compensation, but is used as leverage.
+In those cases, the offender had not paid the compensation in full and (by order of the public prosecutor) the period of detention determined by the court as a substitute penalty at the time of the judgment was enforced.
+The period of detention does not replace the compensation, but is used as leverage.
 However, even if it does not produce results, the CJIB's involvement ends and the collection of the compensation is left to the victim personally.
 The victim is given a warrant with which he or she can authorise a bailiff to enforce the order, which, in practice, means the victim is left almost empty-handed.